 Preheat oven to 375.
 Rinse and dry one pork tenderloin.
 Trim off extra fat and silverskin.

 Add 1/3 cup of pecans to a plastic bag and crush with a rolling pin.

 Line a cooking pan with aluminum foil and spray with PAM.

 Roll the tenderloin in the egg first and shake off excess.
 Roll in the nut mixture.

-Place on foiled pan and bake until internal temp of 155 in thickest part.
+Place on foiled pan and bake until internal temp of 155 in the thickest part.
 About 30 minutes.
-Remove and let rest for 10 minutes prior to cutting.
+Remove and let rest for 10 minutes before cutting.